autowarefoundation/autoware.universe/system/cgroup_setter/README.md

 #### Notes

 - Write permission is required for a custom cgroup, and /sys/fs/cgroup/cgroup.procs to attach a PID to the cgroup.
-- A PID cannot be attached to a cgroup that has a small group.（only leaf cgroups）
+- A PID cannot be attached to a cgroup that has a small group.（only leaf cgroup）

 ## Assumptions / Known limits